NAMI ADHD Support & Resources Near You

 Visit NAMI.org and use the affiliate finder to find your local NAMI chapter.
 Ask about ADHD-specific programs and support groups.
 Local chapters offer:

-• ADHD-focused support groups for parents and adults
+- •ADHD-focused support groups for parents and adults

-• School advocacy support for IEP/504 plans
+- •School advocacy support for IEP/504 plans

-• Community events and ADHD awareness activities
+- •Community events and ADHD awareness activities

-• Peer mentoring for families new to ADHD diagnosis
+- •Peer mentoring for families exploring ADHD

 Get Involved with NAMI's ADHD Community